andreacasalino/Minimal-Socket/README.md

 **Run the examples**

 You can run the Launchers to automatically launch in the right sequence all the processes pertaining to an example.

+**IMPORTANT!!** If you are using **Visual Studio** do not launch the Launcher applications from inside VS, but go the folder where the exe are created and launch them from there